Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ## Features

 - Runs the application in-process using a custom runtime host
+- Comes in both GUI and CLI variants
 - Detects and installs missing dependencies:
   - Required version of .NET runtime
   - Required Visual C++ binaries